harterrt/harterrt/content/mozilla/fda-dog-food.md

 That's definitely suspicious.
 I don't have any data to back this up, but I suspect _most_ dogs are not eating a grain-free diet.
-It's strange that these dogs are almost uniformly eating grain-free.
+It's strange that these dogs with DCM are almost uniformly eating grain-free.
 Maybe it's that simple?

 ## But how, though?